-- Dutch as an Additional Language- DAL (NT2 = Dutch term) - Subjects taught in English: English, history, geography, biology, arts and crafts, information technology, theatre, physical education - 50 % of the lessons in English; language acquisition vs language learning! - Target language: French - Chinese language and culture for havo/vwo students - Mentor hour/lesson - Year 2: German and physics (mavo: economics) - Year 3: chemistry and economics
+- Dutch as an Second Language (NT2 = Dutch term) - Initially many subjects are taught in English and every year a subject taught in Dutch is added.
+This gives the students a better kickstart in in the upper forms.
+Subjects taught in Dutch are: - Year 1: Geography, Arts and Desing, PE, Theatre - Year 2: Geography, History, Arts and Design, PE - Year 3: Maths, Geography, History, Economics, Arts and Design, PE - 50 % of the lessons in English; language acquisition vs language learning! - For our multilingual students we offer a module French and German in year 2 - Mentor hour/lesson - Year 2: German and physics (mavo: economics) - Year 3: chemistry and economics

-Extra: Choice Activity Time (CAT): several subjects
+Extra: Choice Activity Time (CAT), plus hour